Illinois Unclaimed Property Finder Application

 Can the finder be paid directly by the Treasurer?

-Licensing Discipline & Enforcement
+Licensing Discipline and Enforcement

 Can a license be denied, suspended, or revoked?